-The 42 sh Industrial-Organizational (I/O) concentration combines traditional personnel psychology (selection, performance appraisal, test construction and validation, fair employment practices, and legal issues) with the more interpersonal emphasis of organizational psychology (motivation, job satisfaction, leadership, interpersonal communication, organizational diagnosis, and change).
-Students select electives that will help them gain proficiency in areas of emphasis such as Personnel Psychology, Human Factors, or Organizational Development.
+The 42 sh Industrial-Organizational (I-O) concentration combines traditional personnel psychology (selection, performance appraisal, test construction and validation, fair employment practices, and legal issues) with the more interpersonal emphasis of organizational psychology (motivation, job satisfaction, leadership, interpersonal communication, organizational diagnosis, and change).
 The curriculum meets the needs of students who plan to be employed at the master’s level in organizational settings as well as those who wish to pursue a doctoral program in a related field at another University.

 We have an active faculty conducting a wide range of both basic and applied research.
-Their current research interests include topics such as: Boredom, Distracted Driving, Effective Leadership, Group Dynamics, Situation Awareness, Workplace Safety and Work Force Diversity.
+Their current research interests include topics such as: Boredom, Distracted Driving, Effective Leadership, Group Dynamics, Situation Awareness, Training, Work-Life Balance, Work Force Diversity and Workplace Safety.

 Students are consistently involved in faculty research and encouraged to pursue their own research interests.
 Their work is frequently presented at national and regional conferences and in many cases their work results in publications in refereed journals.